sftcd/openssl/esnistuff/building-curl-openssl-with-esni.md

             $

-This tests that ESNI works against our defo.ie deployment...
+This tests that ESNI works against our defo.ie deployment:

             $ ./testclient.sh -H only.esni.defo.ie -c cover.defo.ie
             Running ./testclient.sh at 20190828-072453